 3:00am Everyone’s up.
 The smoke is thick, the wind still whipping around.
 My entire neighborhood is standing out on the street, looking up at the hill behind us.
 The smoke roils up in a giant, ominous cloud.
 Reflected in it is an eerie orange-pink glow.
 We don’t know how far away it is.
 (This isn’t my photo–but this is what it looked like)

 3:30am The smoke is getting thick and I evacuate with my daughter down to my husband’s office in downtown Santa Rosa.
 He stays to protect the house.
 (It’s funny, I heard this scenario again and again.
 The women’s instinct was to evacuate the kids; the men protected the houses.)
-My parents and sister can’t reach us.
+My parents and sister can’t reach us–the wind has blown the fire across the freeway and it’s burning on both sides now.
 My in-laws show up.
 Darryl finally comes down.
 We have an odd assortment of dogs and kids and food and blankets.
 No one knows what to say.
-My town is burning.
+Our town is burning.
 I wonder if my house is burning.
 We have no TV and don’t know where to look for updates.

 The kids sleep.
 The adults stay up.

 5:30am The dawn starts to break and we pray for the sound of fire bombers.
-The sound does’t come.
+The sound doesn’t come.
 The smoke is thick and acrid.
 The wind has finally died down.

 We evacuate once more that afternoon, back to downtown Santa Rosa.
 But our house survives the week.
 The fires continued to burn.
 The wind whips up again.
 My parents sleep in my oldest daughters’ room, wondering if their house still stands.